 MUP 671 Choral Repertoire.
-(3)

-selected semesters Examines large choral/orchestral works to determine their musical and textual characteristics from a conductor's point of view.
+(3) selected semesters Examines large choral/orchestral works to determine their musical and textual characteristics from a conductor's point of view.
 MUP 727 Studio Instruction.
-(2 or 4)

-fall and spring Minimum contact of 1 hour per week.
+(2 or 4) fall and spring Minimum contact of 1 hour per week.
 May be repeated for credit.
+Conducting students register for 2 semester hours; all other students register for 4 semester hours.
 Fee.
 Prerequisite: D.M.A. candidate.
 MUP 751 Seminar in Piano Literature.
-(2)

-fall in odd vears

-In-depth study of selected topics related to the standard piano literature.
+(2) fall in odd years In-depth study of selected topics related to the standard piano literature.
 Requires research paper, bibliography, class presentation.
 Seminar.
 MUP 792 Research.
-(1-12) fall, spring, summer

-MUP 796 Solo Performance.
-(1-15)

-fall and spring

-May be repeated for credit.
+(1-12) fall, spring, summer MUP 796 Solo Performance.
+(1-15) fall and spring May be repeated for credit.
 Prerequisite: D.M.A. candidate.
 MUP 799 Dissertation.
-(1-15)

-fall and spring

-Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 48.
+(1-15) fall and spring Omnibus Courses.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.
+Music Education See "Music," page 274.

-Music Education

-See "Music," page 273.

 Natural Science

 Master's Program

 The Master of Natural Science (M.N.S.) degree offers the opportunity for interdisciplinary graduate training in the natural sciences (biological sciences, mathematics, and physical sciences) and cognate areas.
 The degree program is especially suited for individuals who desire professional training rather than research training.
 Because of designed flexibility, the degree also offers the opportunity for individualized professional graduate programs depending upon the backgrounds and goals of the students.
 The major is Natural Science; students are expected to emphasize course work in two or more areas of concentration.
 The program must be interdisciplinary.

 More information can be found under the various majors in the natural sciences and by contacting faculty offering these concentrations:

 - 1. biology,

 - 2. chemistry,

 - 3. geological sciences,

 - 4. mathematics,

 - 5. microbiology,

 - 6. physics, and

 - 7. plant biology.